Active platform features

 * They are **event-driven**: the platform reacts to ingest events (a failed job triggers an alert; a description edit emits an activity-feed event), to operator actions (a Discussions thread is started; a question is asked of the AI), or to external triggers (Prometheus AlertManager pushes a distribution anomaly through the inbound webhook).

-* They produce **side effects**: alerts are stored, notifications go out over Slack / email / generic webhook, activity events are persisted with retention, discussion messages are mirrored into Slack, AI questions are forwarded to an external service.
+* They produce **side effects**: alerts are stored, notifications go out over Slack / email / generic webhook, activity events are persisted, discussion messages are mirrored into Slack, AI questions are forwarded to an external service.

-That distinction shows up in the configuration footprint: every one of the five subsystems has a dedicated section under [Configure ODD Platform](/configuration-and-deployment/odd-platform.md) (Alert Notifications, Prometheus AlertManager Integration, Data Collaboration, GenAI Configuration, plus the platform-level activity-feed partition setting `odd.activity.partition-period`).
+That distinction shows up in the configuration footprint: every one of the six subsystems has a dedicated section under [Configure ODD Platform](/configuration-and-deployment/odd-platform.md) (Alert Notifications, Prometheus AlertManager Integration, Data Collaboration, GenAI Configuration, Enable Metrics, plus the platform-level activity-feed partition setting `odd.activity.partition-period`).
 The other pillars consume configuration but rarely own dedicated config sections — their feature pages link out to per-key references rather than carrying their own configuration footprint.

 ## Where to next